 As American settlers moved westward in the mid 19tth century they encountered the vast Mexican territory of Texas y Coahuila.
-Sparsely populated with fertile land, this Mexican territory was attractive to American land speculators, southern plantation owners, and slave traders.
+Sparsely populated with fertile land, this Mexican territory was attractive to U.S. land speculators, southern plantation owners, and slave traders.
 Landowners could cultivate cotton, rice, sugar, and other cash crops while land investors could sell their appreciating investments and slave traders would have a new market.
-Mexico welcomed settlement in the sparsely settled region to develop, pacify and fortify the vast area and ironically to strengthen its claim against possible expansion from the United States.
+Mexico initially welcomed settlement in the sparsely settled region to develop, pacify, and fortify the vast area and ironically to strengthen its claim against possible expansion from the United States.

 By the mid-1830s the Mexican government grew suspicious of the growing number of English-speaking American settlers and their slaves residing in Texas and began restricting emigration from the United States.
 Many Mexicans (and Black slaves) wanted slavery to be abolished in Texas as it was in the other parts of Mexico.
 American settlers often held racist views toward Mexicans and resented being governed by brown, Spanish speaking Catholics.
+These conflicting views about slavery and race put Anglo Texans and the Mexican government on a collision course.

 Conventions held by the Texas colonists in 1832 and 1833 resulted in resolutions petitioning the Mexican government for the establishment of a Texas state separate from Coahuila and for the repeal of the new law preventing Anglo-American immigration into Texas.
 By 1835 fighting broke out between Mexican forces and American colonists.
 The Republic of Texas declared its independence from Mexico on March 2, 1836, and was recognized by United States the following year.

-Once the fighting broke out many slaves fled north, west, or south to freedom.
-Others joined the Mexican army.
-To many of the 5,000 enslaved people, the Mexican army brought liberation.
-About 150 Blacks supported the Texas revolution and independence.
+About 150 Blacks supported the Texas revolution.
 Some were promised land, others held grievances against Mexico, and some had personal reasons for supporting Texan independence.
 Samuel McCullough, Jr. a Black man, was the first rebel to shed blood for an independent Texas.
-Joseph Travis, the bondservant of Col. William Travis, one of the co-commanders at the Alamo, was one of the few survivors of that battle.
+Joe Travis, the bondservant of Col. William Travis, one of the co-commanders at the Alamo, was one of the few survivors of that battle.

 Once Texas became independent, the new constitution written in 1836 endorsed slavery and opposed rights for people of color or women.
 Citizenship was open to all except Africans, descendants of Africans, and Indians.
 That constitution also made it illegal for slave owners to emancipate their slaves and stated that no person could be prevented from bringing slaves into Texas.